graste/environaut/README.md

 the default `php` for `make`.

 Another way to install `Environaut` is via [composer](http://getcomposer.org).
-Just create a `composer.json` file and run the `php composer.phar install` command to install it:
+Just create or update a `composer.json` file and run the `php composer.phar install` command to install it:

 ```json
 {